slcs-jsc/mptrac/docs/manual/fortran_wrapper.md

 # Fortran Wrapper

 This project shows the integration of C functions in Fortran.
-The project started as natESM sprint LAGOOn (url will be added, when published).
+The project started as [natESM sprint LAGOOn](https://www.nat-esm.de/services/support-through-sprints/documentation).

-To integrate multi language programming with Fortran and C in a single program the ISO_C_BINDINGS <!-- https://gcc.gnu.org/onlinedocs/gfortran/ISO_005fC_005fBINDING.html --> module is since Fortran 2003 the standard tool that faciliates interoperability between the two languages.
+To integrate multi language programming with Fortran and C in a single program the ISO_C_BINDINGS <!-- https://gcc.gnu.org/onlinedocs/gfortran/ISO_005fC_005fBINDING.html --> module is since Fortran 2003 the standard tool that facilitates interoperability between the two languages.
 In Fortran the Compiler is informed with the BIND(C) attribute that a symbol shall be interoperable with C.

+## Compilation and testing

 To compile the Fortran wrapper, navigate to the `src` directory and run the following command:

 ```
 $ make wrapper
 ```

 To test the compiled wrapper, use the following command in the same directory:

 ```
 $ make wrapper_test
 ```